morganstanley/testplan/doc/en/assertions.rst

 ----------------------------------------------------------------------------

 .. note::
-    Testplan package should be installed with ``plotly`` extra in order to use this assertion.
+    Testplan should be installed with ``plotly`` extra in order to use this assertion.

 Displays a Plotly figure in the report.
 Downloadable examples that use plotly assertion can be found